DecadeReverb/strainer-asp-dotnet/docs/migration-guide-from-sieve-to-strainer.md

 # Migration guide from Sieve to Strainer

 During porting from Sieve to Strainer, the project met heavy refactoring.
 Whole bunch of new interfaces and services was introduced, a lot of code was split into smaller pieces.
 The goal was to achieve finer granularity.
-No worries - all this without a change in framework's core functionality.
+Framework's core functionality stayed more or less the same.
 Code which is more granular, it's also easier to maintain, test and extend.

 ### New project name - "Strainer"